 Turkmenistan, which is located 300 km across the Caspian Sea, from Azerbaijan, sits on the world’s second largest gas field, and ranks among the top five gas rich countries in the world.
 With total reserves reaching 17.5 trillion cubic meters, Turkmenistan could easily provide for a significant portion of Europe’s growing gas demand in a few years.
 For this purpose, the EU signed an agreement with Azerbaijan and Turkmenistan in 2011 indicating trilateral consent to support a Trans-Caspian-Pipeline project that would deliver Turkmen gas to Europe via Azerbaijan.
 According to experts, the construction of an underwater Trans-Caspian pipeline would not be as complicated as it may sound from an engineering perspective and would not have any serious environmental consequences.
 Vice president of SOCAR, Elshad Nasirov, once mentioned that Azerbaijan “is capable of the construction of 100 kilometers of pipeline across the Caspian Sea in about a year.”

 However, despite numerous bilateral agreements among Caspian littoral states, the status of the Caspian remains undefined, which hinders cooperation initiatives and causes tensions among Caspian states.
 Russia, as well as Iran, exploits the undefined status to prevent the realization of a Trans-Caspian project, which would be extremely disadvantageous for their strategic interests.
-Last year, Russian Minister of Foreign Affairs Sergei Lavrov made a statement that the Trans-Caspian project cannot be implemented unless all five Caspian states reach an agreement on the status of the Caspian basin.
+Last year, Russian Minister of Foreign Affairs Sergei Lavrov alleged that the European Union is pushing the Trans-Caspian project on Azerbaijan and Turkmenistan, while adding that the project “cannot be implemented unless all five Caspian states reach an agreement on the status of the Caspian basin.”

 Back in the early 1990s, when Azerbaijan was inviting international oil companies to Baku to initiate the BTC project, Moscow was opposing it in a mirror fashion.
 The Kremlin thought of the BTC as an anti-Russia plot and demanded that without an agreement of all the littoral states, Azerbaijan had no legal authority to initiate energy projects in the Caspian basin.
 At a meeting of the Caspian states in 1993, Russia initiated the signing of the Astrakhan Protocol, which stated that the Iran-Soviet Treaty of 1940 should remain in force until a new unilateral agreement is signed among all five Caspian states.
 At the time Azerbaijan was the only littoral state that abstained from signing the Protocol, because it would illegalize Azerbaijan’s operations on its oil fields in the Caspian basin.
 A month after the Astrakhan meeting, then President of Azerbaijan, Heydar Aliyev invited Russia’s Minister of Energy, Yuri Shafranik, to Baku for discussions about the BTC project and suggested the inclusion of the Russian Oil Company Lukoil as a partner in the contract.
 Before leaving Baku, Mr. Shafranik gave an approval on behalf of the Russian government and the Western oil companies felt safe enough to invest in the BTC.